What Is Delayed Ejaculation ?

 But if you think your relationship is doing OK, then there's no need.
 You can deal with the physical stuff instead, pure and simple.

-And speaking of the physical stuff, one of the things that I find time and time again is that guys with delayed ejaculation have somehow trained their bodies to respond only to very hard stimulation before they can get off.
+And speaking of the physical stuff, one of the things that I find time and time again is that guys with DE have somehow trained their bodies to respond only to very hard stimulation before they can get off.

 That's why they can come during masturbation but not during sex: intercourse or oral sex just doesn't give them the same level of stimulation as masturbation.